Corsac49/sichengxing/README.md

-## Hi there, My name is Sicheng Xing 👋
+## Hi there, My name is Sicheng Xing 👋 He, Him 😄
 ### Electrical and Electronic Enginnering student, Simulator Racing Drivers
+#### I have higher telerance of ethanol than a tippler :)
+- :email:kenscira@gmail.com
+-
 I'm from China, as a senior Electrical and Electronic Enginnering student at UCLA.
 I enjoy doing electronic circuit analysis and digital signal processing designs.
 I also enjoy studying civil engineering materials, like transportation geography and transportation engineering.